ethanbradley/nihpc-documentation/docs/Getting Started.md

         ssh –p 55890 –i ~/.ssh/my-kelvin-key <username>@login.kelvin.alces.network

-### Windows.
-Using a remote ssh client.
+### SSH clients

-For Windows users, the recommended way to connect to Kelvin-2, it is using a ssh client.
-The two recommended options are MobaXTerm and PuTTy.
+For Windows users, the recommended way to connect to Kelvin-2 is via a ssh client.
+The two most popular options are MobaXTerm and PuTTy.

 #### MobaXTerm